Roman law: Classical Roman law

-The first 250 years of the current era are the period during which Roman law and Roman legal science reached its greatest degree of sophistication.
+The first 250 years of the current era are the period during which Roman law and Roman legal science reached its greatest degree of sophistication and influence.
 The law of this period is often referred to as the "classical period of Roman law".
-The literary and practical achievements of the jurists of this period gave Roman law its unique shape.
+The Roman Republic had three different branches: the Assemblies, the Senate, and the Consuls.
+The assemblies passed laws and made declarations of war; the Senate controlled the treasury; and the consuls had the highest juridical power.

-The jurists worked in different functions: They gave legal opinions at the request of private parties.
-They advised the magistrates who were entrusted with the administration of justice, most importantly the praetors.
-They helped the praetors draft their edicts, in which they publicly announced at the beginning of their tenure, how they would handle their duties, and the formularies, according to which specific proceedings were conducted.
+The jurists worked in different functions, including giving legal opinions at the request of private parties; advising magistrates, especially the praetors; and helping the praetors draft their edicts, in which they publicly announced, at the beginning of their tenure, how they would handle their duties, and the formularies, according to which specific proceedings were conducted.
 Some jurists also held high judicial and administrative offices themselves.

-The jurists also produced all kinds of legal punishments.
-Around AD 130 the jurist Salvius Iulianus drafted a standard form of the praetor's edict, which was used by all praetors from that time onwards.
+The jurists also produced various legal punishments.
+Around 130 AD, the jurist Salvius Iulianus drafted a standard form of the praetor's edict, which was used by all praetors from that time onwards.
 This edict contained detailed descriptions of all cases, in which the praetor would allow a legal action and in which he would grant a defense.
 The standard edict thus functioned like a comprehensive law code, even though it did not formally have the force of law.
 It indicated the requirements for a successful legal claim.
 The edict therefore became the basis for extensive legal commentaries by later classical jurists like Paulus and Ulpian.
-The new concepts and legal institutions developed by pre-classical and classical jurists are too numerous to mention here.
-Only a few examples are given here: